Above: The Prop House Documentation

 Collections animate our curiosity about embodied histories.
 In the Victorian era, psychometry affirmed the presence of affect and relation within inanimate objects.
 Sometimes referred to as animism—the belief in the inherent soul of objects—collections offer affective presence beyond simple materiality, akin to occult movements of the 19th century.
 They also reflect a long cross-cultural history of assigning a sensorium to objects themselves.
 The MPF collection was distributed and reassembled according to the needs of each art project.
 These journeys, from prop house to film/theatre set and back, formed a kind of ‘breathing pattern’ of inward and outward movement.
 Psychometrists may go so far as to believe that the objects return with traces of the spaces they have temporarily visited.

-MPF operates exclusively by appointment.
-Secreted behind a closed door, this hidden gem is known primarily to film and stage art directors.
-The Prop House provides an opportunity for a timely and a time-sensitive project, since the warehouse that MPF has leased for 30 years has sold for $30 million and will soon be a 14-story tower.
-Unable to relocate to a central or affordable site, MPF will close and disperse the collection.
+MPF operated exclusively by appointment.
+Secreted behind a closed door, this hidden gem was known primarily to film and stage art directors.
+The Prop House provided an opportunity for a timely and a time-sensitive project, since the warehouse that MPF has leased for 30 years has sold for $30 million and will soon be a 14-story tower.
+Unable to relocate to a central or affordable site, MPF closed and disperse the collection.
 By revealing and celebrating MPF, The Prop House project poignantly highlights the impacts of development and gentrification on the city of Vancouver itself and its arts and culture sectors.

 To realize the project, we invited seven Vancouver-based artists to reflect on the MPV collection at this crucial moment who have responded with energy and imagination to the invitation.
 It has been truly exciting to work with all of the artists and to hear the stories that Mount Pleasant Furniture evoked within their own imaginations and memory, presenting diverse offerings that reflect embodied, formalist, archival and durational artistic practices.

 Each artist in the exhibition has explored the collection to select specific pieces to respond to.
-The Bagua Art Collective will examine the Chinese collection, while Busby will work with painted portraits, allowing her curiosity about the now mostly unknown sitters to steer her project.
-Koh will address domestic lamps in the collection to explore illumination and hauntology.
-Peivandi has selected a series of mirrors and suitcases, among other evocative objects, to consider the diasporic experience of migration, nostalgia, and perception.
-Senetchko will restage an opulent period piece in which one of his new paintings will be situated.
-Vickers will respond to the collection’s dining room kitchen furniture section, inspired by a Hoosier Kitchen Cabinet like the one she found in her grandmother’s home — also called “Cupboards with Brains” or “Scientific Pantries,” when they were first introduced to housewives in the 1900s.
-Payne’s photographs, originally published in the Vancouver Sun, will complement the exhibition with detailed shots of different portions of the collection.
+The Bagua Art Collective examined the Chinese collection, while Busby worked with painted portraits, allowing her curiosity about the now mostly unknown sitters to steer her project.
+Koh addressed domestic lamps in the collection to explore illumination and hauntology.
+Peivandi selected a series of mirrors and suitcases, among other evocative objects, to consider the diasporic experience of migration, nostalgia, and perception.
+Senetchko restaged an opulent period piece in which one of his new paintings will be situated.
+Vickers responded to the collection’s dining room kitchen furniture section, inspired by a Hoosier Kitchen Cabinet like the one she found in her grandmother’s home — also called “Cupboards with Brains” or “Scientific Pantries,” when they were first introduced to housewives in the 1900s.
+Payne’s photographs, originally published in the Vancouver Sun, complemented the exhibition with detailed shots of different portions of the collection.

 As curators, we have also contributed works.
-Lisa will consider the potential of objects and text to explore the slippage of memory, while Paul’s project reflects on props used in The X Files — famously shot in Vancouver — where he was a featured actor in season three in 1996.
-His response will pay homage to the show’s Emmy Award-winning Production Designer Graeme Murray.
-Presented as two off-site projects: a film will be displayed on grunt gallery’s Mount Pleasant Community Art Screen, and an installation will be curated inside one of MPF’s storefront windows.
-The installation will be visible from the outside for passersby, as the prop house is open by appointment only.
+Lisa considered the potential of objects and text to explore the slippage of memory, while Paul’s project reflected on props used in The X Files — famously shot in Vancouver — where he was a featured actor in season three in 1996.
+His response paid homage to the show’s Emmy Award-winning Production Designer Graeme Murray.
+Presented as two off-site projects: a film was displayed on grunt gallery’s Mount Pleasant Community Art Screen, and an installation was curated inside one of MPF’s storefront windows.
+The installation was visible from the outside for passersby, as the prop house is open by appointment only.

 These responses re-situate selected collection objects on one last journey of imagination before the Prop House closes.
 Embracing archive, hauntology, nostalgia and the imaginary, the re-assemblages reflect on the sovereign life of objects, particularly poignant in an era of the single use and discarded.
 The installations and public program also reflect on how collections and spaces function as touchstones, hold collective and cultural memory and act as sites of imagination, contributing to the creation of new cosmologies, political and perceptual possibilities as well as documenting the changing histories of urban spaces.

-The Prop House is co-produced with On Main Gallery (Vancouver), with the generous collaboration of Mount Pleasant Furniture, grunt gallery and Mount Pleasant Community Art t Screen.
+The Prop House was co-produced with On Main Gallery (Vancouver), with the generous collaboration of Mount Pleasant Furniture, grunt gallery and Mount Pleasant Community Art Screen.